ory/docs/docs/hydra/dependencies-environment.md

 and
 [detailed changelogs](https://github.com/ory/hydra/blob/master/CHANGELOG.md).
 Auto-scaling, migrations, health checks, it all works with zero additional work required.
-It is possible to run Ory Hydra on any platform, including but not limited to OSX, Linux, Windows, ARM, FreeBSD and more.
+It's possible to run Ory Hydra on any platform, including but not limited to OSX, Linux, Windows, ARM, FreeBSD and more.

 Ory Hydra has two operational modes:

-- In-memory: This mode does not work with more than one instance ("cluster") and any state is lost after restarting the instance.
+- In-memory: This mode doesn't work with more than one instance ("cluster") and any state is lost after restarting the instance.
 Ory Hydra uses SQLite with in-memory mode to achieve this.
-- SQL: This mode works with more than one instance and state is not lost after restarts.
+- SQL: This mode works with more than one instance and state isn't lost after restarts.

 No further dependencies are required for a production-ready instance.